-This weekend I mentioned on Twitter that it’s spooky how well dimensional analysis catches errors.
+It’s spooky how well dimensional analysis catches errors.
 If you’re trying to calculate a number of horses, does your final result have units of horses?
 If it has units of cats or kilograms, something has gone wrong.
-This is such a simple idea, it’s remarkable that it’s worth checking.
-You can find a surprising number of errors simply by asking whether your answer has consistent units — e.g. did you add a length to a mass somewhere? — and whether it has the right units — if you’re computing a dollar amount, does your answer come out in dollars?
+This is such a simple idea, it’s remarkable that it’s even worth checking.

-I believe there’s an argument implicit in the comparison of dimensional analysis and type theory: If a minimal amount of type checking, i.e. checking units of measurement, is effective at catching errors, more type checking should catch more errors.
+If a minimal amount of type checking, i.e. checking units of measurement, is effective at catching errors, more type checking should catch more errors, right?.
 Although I mostly agree with this argument, it leaves out cost.
 Stronger type checking catches more errors, but at what cost?
 Dimensional analysis is practically free.
-It can often be a literal back-of-an-envelope calculation and has great return on effort.
+It can literally be a back-of-an-envelope calculation and has great return on effort.
 What about type systems?

 As with most technical controversies, the resolution depends on context.
 You don’t want types to get in your way when you’re writing a quick-and-dirty script.
 But you might greatly appreciate them in large, mission-critical projects.